taylorsegell/Sokratic-VSCODE-Theme/README.md

 ## Feedback and Contributions

 Your feedback and contributions are welcome!
-If you have suggestions or encounter issues, please visit the [GitHub repository](https://github.com/yourusername/sokratic-theme).
+If you have suggestions or encounter issues, please visit the [GitHub repository](https://github.com/taylorsegell/sokratic-theme).

 ## License

 Sokratic Theme is open-source and available under the [MIT License](LICENSE.md).
 Customize and share it as you like.

-Happy coding!